-A "continental breakfast" is available at 5:45 a.m. for those crews who have made prior arrangements.
-After checking out of tent city (please leave it clean for campers who will follow), you will load your gear on your vehicle near the Welcome Center.
+A "continental breakfast" is available at 5:45 a.m. for those crews who have made prior arrangements and need to depart before regular breakfast time.
+After checking out of tent city (please leave it clean for the next crew), you will load your gear in your vehicle near the Welcome Center then depart.